goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 - **Specialization**: Each expert focuses on specific patterns
 - **Scalability**: We can add thousands of experts without proportional compute increase

-##### Sparse vs Dense Networks

-**Dense Networks**: Every parameter is used for every input

-- High computational cost that scales linearly with parameters
-- Limited by memory and compute constraints
-- Parameters must be "generalists" handling all types of inputs

-**Sparse Networks (MoE)**: Only a subset of parameters are used per input

-- Computational cost scales with active experts, not total experts
-- Can have 1000x more parameters with similar compute budget
-- Parameters can be highly specialized for specific patterns

-This is the key insight: **conditional computation** allows us to scale model capacity without proportional compute scaling.
-It's like having a library with thousands of specialized books, but only reading the few relevant ones for each question.

 ##### Addressing Performance Challenges

-The original paper identified several critical challenges that needed solving for MoE to work in practice:
+The paper identified several critical challenges that needed solving for MoE to work in practice:

-**1. The Shrinking Batch Problem**
+**The Shrinking Batch Problem**

 ```
 Original batch: 1024 examples